dylanaraps/neofetch/README.md

                            NOTE: --gap can take a negative value which will move the text closer to the left side.
     --clean                Remove all cropped images

+    Ascii:
+    --ascii path/to/ascii  File to get ascii from --ascii_color          Color to print the ascii art

     Screenshot:
     --scrot /path/to/img   Take a screenshot, if path is left empty